atomic-package/docs/docs/pages/navbar.md

 # Navbar

-<p class="uk-text-lead">Create a navigation bar that can be used for your main site navigation.</p>
+<p class="text docsLeadText">Create a navigation bar that can be used for your main site navigation.</p>

 ## Usage